wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-active-directory.md

 Implementing disaster recovery for AD using Azure Site Recovery requires the following pre-requisites completed.

 - An on-premises deployment of the Active Directory and DNS server
-- Azure Site Recovery Services vault has been created in Microsoft Azure subscription
+- Azure Site Recovery Services vault has been created in Windows Azure subscription
 - If Azure is your recovery site, run the Azure Virtual Machine Readiness Assessment tool  on VMs to ensure that they are compatible with Azure VMs and Azure Site Recovery Services